belivetech/Documentation/android/QuickStart.md

 BeLive Android SDK is using open source libraries.
 Add following depdendcies to app level `build.gradle`

-For detailed explanation about Third party libraries used in SDK, visit [Third Pary Librarys](Third-Party-Libs.md)
+For detailed explanation about Third party libraries used in SDK, visit [Third Party Libraries](Third-Party-Libs.md)

 **Host and Viewer**